 At Space Coast Pet Services, we know that your animals are your family.
+It is devastating to lose a pet and finding a way to cope with that loss.
 Saying goodbye to any family member, including your beloved pet, is a painful event to process.
 Rainbow Bridge Remembrance Day on August 28 designates a day devoted to remembering the furry, feathered, scaly companions we’ve lost.

 Deborah Barnes, a celebrated author, blogger, and cat advocate began Rainbow Bridge Remembrance Day in honor of her cat, Mr. Jazz who died on August 28, 2013.
 In her grief, Deborah realized that pet parents need to be allowed to grieve and to honor their furry loves.
 There was an outpouring of support following her own loss, so it was evident to Barnes that our animals are so much more than just pets.
 Where does the name come from?
 Pet parents everywhere have become familiar with the term Rainbow Bridge, which is used to describe the place that pets go when they pass on.

 Taking time and creating a place to remember your lost love will help over time to make losing them easier to manage.
 Deciding to remember your furry pet and even simply the act of thinking about observing Rainbow Bridge Remembrance Day can play a part in the grieving and healing process.